piersoft/ckan-docker/README.md

 Copy the included `.env.example` and rename it to `.env`.
 Modify it depending on your own needs.

-ATTENTION!!! substituto every www.piersoftckan.biz in .env file and in each files into /entrypoint dir!!
+ATTENTION!!! substitute every www.piersoftckan.biz in .env file and in each files into /entrypoint dir!!

 First step: git clone https://github.com/piersoft/ckan-docker.git